Mousaka/elm-mob-clock/README.md

+# OLD VERSION ONLY WORKING IN OLDER BROWSERS
 # elm-mob-clock
 A timer that counts down to zero and makes a ring tone and then rotates a queue of given participants.
 Great for mob programming!